 No matter your fitness level, getting out of the house is pretty much always a good idea.
 Not only can it help you physically to get some exercise and change your routine, but it’s also good from a mental point of view and can help with anxiety and depression in some cases too.
-On top of that, it helps pass some time and cure the boredom you and your dog might be battling, too, of course.
+On top of that, it helps pass some time and cure the boredom you and your dog might be battling, too.

 Let’s take a look at your options.